 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Tracking the Tempest

-This urban fantasy is a paperback edition that was published by Orbit on July 1, 2010 and has 350 pages.
+urban fantasy that was published by Orbit on July 1, 2010 and has 350 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Tempest Rising, Tempest's Legacy, Tempest's Fury, Eye of the Tempest, Tempest Reborn, Jinn and Juice
+Other books by this author which I have reviewed include Tempest Rising, Tempest's Legacy, Tempest's Fury, Eye of the Tempest, Tempest Reborn, Jinn and Juice

 Second in the Jane True comic urban fantasy series set in Rockabill, Maine, and takes place four months after Tempest Rising, 1.

 Well, it was cute.
 Not as much fun as the first in this series, Tempest Rising, though.
 In the first story, Peeler struck out in a new direction with such promise and in Tracking the Tempest, that promise is faltering as it falls into cliché.

 Too cute and too clever on Amy’s part.
 I did enjoy her quick response to Iris’ order of “hot man”!
 Peeler certainly has her fun poking at Boston drivers!
 I loved her Spaceballs references, too!
 Then there’s the sexual, sensual?, scenarios Jane dreams up…aluminum siding and bouncy castles??